 If ever an ingredient needed a PR makeover, it is tofu.
 The recipe for the job?
 Air Fryer Tofu.
-Transcendently crispy outside, pleasantly firm inside, and infused with a savory soy maple marinade, tofu cooked in the air fryer will make a believer out of even its harshest critics.
+This tofu recipe is perfectly crispy outside, pleasantly firm inside, and infused with a savory soy maple marinade.
+Tofu cooked in the air fryer will make a believer out of even its harshest critics.

-While you can use a variety of cooking methods to make tofu crispy (I use freezing and boiling in this Crispy Tofu cooking guide and pressing dry plus pan-frying in this reader favorite Tofu Stir Fry), the most effective one I’ve found so far is using the air fryer.
+While you can use various techniques to make tofu crispy (for example, I use freezing and boiling in this Crispy Tofu cooking guide and pressing dry plus pan-frying in this reader favorite Tofu Stir Fry, and in the oven with Baked Tofu), the best method that I’ve found is using the air fryer.

 How to Cook Tofu in the Air Fryer

 When it comes to crispy tofu (and Air Fryer Brussels Sprouts), an air fryer is going to be your best friend and secret weapon.

 Making the best possible crispy air fryer tofu is a matter of four key components.

 - Press the Tofu.
 This removes excess water that could make the tofu soggy.

 - Marinade.
 On its own, tofu is bland.
 Letting it sit in a marinade for as little as 15 minutes makes all the difference in the world.

 - Cornstarch.
 I tested this air fryer tofu both with and without cornstarch.
 I found that tossing the marinated tofu in cornstarch prior to adding it to the air fryer made a remarkable difference.